 Dress should be appropriate to the activities an Employee is engaged in and any related health and safety requirements.

 Suitable protective equipment must be worn where provided and appropriate.
 Uniforms should be worn where provided.

-Employees should wear their identity badges at all times.
+Employees should wear their identity badges at all times whilst in the workplace.